erlage/rad/README.md

 ## Flutter widgets

-Following widgets are inspired from their Flutter's counterparts:
+Following widgets in Rad are inspired from Flutter:

 - StatelessWidget, StatefulWidget, InheritedWidget.
 - FutureBuilder, StreamBuilder and ValueListenableBuilder.

-Not only these widgets has same syntax, they also works exactly same as if they would in Flutter.
+These widgets has same syntax as their Flutter's counterparts.
+Not just syntax, they also works exactly same as if they would in Flutter.
 Which means you don't have to learn anything new to be able to use them.

 ## HTML widgets